SamiPerttu/funutd/README.md

 - `tile_xy()` - for each fixed `z`, the `xy` plane is filled with copies of the unit square, while moving in the `z` dimension produces infinite variation.
 Texture frequencies are rounded to the nearest whole number.
+- `tile_z()` - moving in the `xy` plane produces infinite variation, with the texture repeating at integer intervals along the `z` axis only.
+Texture frequencies are rounded to the nearest whole number.

 To tile a different shape than the unit cube or square: